-What happens if you get in a car accident in a rental car may depend on who was at fault for the accident.
+What happens if you get in a car accident in a rental car?
+The answer may depend on who was at fault for the accident.
 If you were responsible for the accident and purchased rental car insurance as part of your contract, it might cover the costs of the accident.

-If another driver was responsible for the accident, the at-fault driver or their insurance company might bear financial responsibility in the same way they would if their driver were at-fault for any accident with a privately-owned vehicle.
-Depending on the terms of your own insurance policy, it, too, might provide protection for the financial expenses and losses created by the accident.
+If another driver was responsible for the accident, the at-fault driver or their insurance company might bear financial responsibility.
+This can happen similarly to when the driver was at-fault for any accident with a privately-owned vehicle.
+Depending on the terms of your insurance policy, it might also protect the financial expenses from the accident.

-A car accident lawyer might be able to help you pursue compensation if another party was responsible for your rental car accident.
+A car accident lawyer might be able to help you pursue compensation if another party causes your rental car accident.

 Your Legal Team Might Need These Documents

-Your representative and the at-fault driver’s representative might each ask for documents they will use to understand what led to the car accident.
+Your representative and the at-fault driver’s representative might each ask for various documents.
+They will also use them to understand what led to the car accident.
 These documents may include:

 - Your complete rental agreement